Luigi Persico: The Discovery of America (1837-1844)

-The high relief of the pediment, called The Genius of America, and the statues of the niches, highly degraded, are deposited before being replaced by marble replicas, by Bruno Mankowski, George Gianetti and Paul Manship.
+The high relief of the pediment, called The Genius of America, and the statues of the niches, highly degraded, were removed and replaced by marble replicas, by Bruno Mankowski, George Gianetti, and Paul Manship.

 Other achievements in America and Italy

-In 1825, the United States Mint commissioned a model of coin, representing the head of Liberty, whose engraving was entrusted to William Kneass.
+In 1825, the United States Mint commissioned a model of a coin, representing the head of Liberty, whose engraving was entrusted to William Kneass.

-Between 1829 and 1850, Persico sculpted several monuments for the cemetery Washington and many busts, including those of:
+Between 1829 and 1850, Persico sculpted several monuments and many busts, including those of: